It was about as near to heaven as I have ever been.

 One day a sofa appeared.

 It was a stunning piece of furniture.
-Framed in solid oak, trimmed in elegant mahogany and upholstered in a rich brocade of red crushed velvet, the couch was the envy of high-style back in the day when such things were in style.
+Framed in solid oak, trimmed in elegant mahogany and upholstered in a rich brocade of red crushed velvet, the couch was high-style back in the day when such things were in style.
 Other than a few stains and what might be interpreted as a bullet hole, the couch was in better shape than anything else in our apartment.

 “It better not,” he said, “it cost $150.”

 “It still has a funky smell,” I said.

 Stan was right.
 I not only got used to it, I learned to love the thing.

 Whenever you walked into the room, it virtually cried out to be flopped on and the instant you sank into its cushions, the pillows wrapped you in a velvety embrace that lulled you to sleep.

 No one loved that couch more than Zook, Stan’s dog.
 He rolled on it, slobbered on it and worked his big dog scent deep into the sofa’s repertoire of odors, but that just made it all the better.

 Our couch made a statement.
 It told people who we were.